seanmcilroy29/so/charter.md

 ## Deliverables

 The group is expected to provide support to the existing IPSO Smart Objects and LWM2M Objects.
 The group will modify those two object subsets and provide a consistent data model for both.
+The group shall not be responsible for contributed third-party Objects.

 The group is also expected to deliver guidelines for contribution of new Smart Objects when the existing ones are not sufficient.